hth313/OS4/doc/semimerged.rst

                  ...

-The first thing to observe is that there are no bits set in the name header, this function is not marked as a prompting function.
+The first thing to observe is that there are no bits set in the name header.
+This function is not marked as a prompting function.

-The first two ``NOP`` instructions signal that this is a non-programmable execute direct function.
+The first two ``NOP`` instructions signal that this is a non-programmable execute direct function (XKD).

-Even though this is marked as a non-programmable function, it can be entered in a program.
+Even though this is marked as a non-programmable function it can be entered in a program.
 What happens is that when ``argument`` detects that it is executed in program mode, it inserts the appropriate program steps and alters the display to make it look as if it was